alanngo/dual-boot/README.md

 ## 🖥️ Uninstalling Nvidia Drivers

-**Cause:** You might be installing an Nvidia driver, but after rebooting, you get greeted by a black screen of death
+**Cause:** You might be installing an Nvidia driver from the wrong source, but after rebooting, you get greeted by a black screen of death

 1. Boot your system in recovery mode by selecting ``Advanced options for Ubuntu``